NIVANorge/Mobius2/docs/mobipydocs/mobipy.md

 app["SimplyQ land"].tc_s["Agricultural"] = 3
 ```

-Remember that you must rerun the model for the parameter edit to take effect.
+Remember that you must rerun the model for the parameter edit to take effect in the results.

 To read the value you must always provide an index even if it doesn't index over anything.
 If there are no index sets, use `[()]`.